 Destination 10.
 Innbrück and the Colorful Houses

-After meandering through the enchanting streets of Old Town Innsbruck and immersing yourself in its rich heritage, there’s no grander finale than reaching the spot that offers the most iconic view of Innsbruck.
+After exploring the beautiful streets of Old Town Innsbruck and taking in its rich history, the perfect ending is to reach the spot with the most iconic view of Innsbruck.

 9